send2durai/iac-demo/README.md

 4) http://public-IP:8080/  (Jenkins default port number:8080)
 5) Finish

 Note: Nowadays the companies are moving towards to CI/CD methodology to produce softwares very quick manner to the customer.
 The reason behind is "Time is Money" and "Time to Market" our products.
-Thats where the Continuous Integration and Continuous Deployment/Delivery Model has born.
+Thats where the Continuous Integration and Continuous Deployment/Delivery Modelhas born.